algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### ALGORITHMIC EMPIRE

-_This visual representation of the framework of “Algorithmic Empire” situates its roots, mechanisms and practices._
+_This visual representation provides an illustrative overview of the framework of “Algorithmic Empire,” delineating its fundamental origins, operational mechanisms, and prevailing practices._

 <div class="caption"><img src="images/output-501.png"><strong>ALGORITHMIC EMPIRE</strong>: An intertwined feedback loop of mechanisms, roots and practices that outlines the concept of “Algorithmic Empire”. <a href="https://cryptpad.fr/file/#/2/file/Xfn7sBZ8sBdeJhEDaPswn-Ik/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>